 - Other retirement or disability benefits (e.g. Veterans benefits, Railroad Retirement benefits), life insurance benefits, and/or trust fund payments related to a birth parent. - The amount of funds the prospective relative custodian(s) identify they have available to care for the youth (see Section 10.14.1 and the calculation at the end of Section II on the application for any remaining funds the prospective relative custodian(s) have available for the youth.)
 For example, the LDSS worker should inform the prospective relative custodian(s) that based on the information they provided, they have "x" dollars available to help care for the youth after subtracting the expenses for the youth from the financial resources they have available for the youth.
-The LDSS should ask the prospective relative custodian(s) what amount they need on a monthly basis to help address the basic maintenance need of the youth, given the resources they have available. - The amount of basic maintenance the prospective relative custodian(s) request, if they choose to receive less than the amount available.

-• The length of time the prospective relative custodian(s) choose to receive the basic maintenance payment.
+The LDSS should ask the prospective relative custodian(s) what amount they need on a monthly basis to help address the basic maintenance need of the youth, given the resources they have available.
+The Worksheet for Assessing and Negotiating Assistance may be used as an additional resource. - The amount of basic maintenance the prospective relative custodian(s) request, if they choose to receive less than the amount available. - The length of time the prospective relative custodian(s) choose to receive the basic maintenance payment.
 They may receive the basic maintenance payment until the youth reaches the age of 18, or age 21 when applicable.
 For example, the LDSS should ask the prospective relative custodian(s) how long and for what time period they request this payment?